 When students are disadvantaged during their exams we can sometimes make mark adjustments as part of a process called special consideration.

-From summer 2017 and onwards, the JCQ awarding bodies have reduced the minimum requirement for special consideration where a student has missed part of their AS, A-level or GCSE exams.
-Students will now be eligible for special consideration if they have completed 25% of the total assessment for the subject award.
+The Joint Council for Qualifications (JCQ) has reduced the minimum requirement for special consideration where a student has missed part of their AS, A-level or GCSE exams.
+Students are eligible for special consideration if they have completed 25% of the total assessment for the subject award.

-Read more about the changes in JCQ's notice to schools and colleges.
+Read more in JCQ's notice to schools and colleges.

 When can special consideration be applied?